deeprest/sagaGitlabMirror/DEV.md

 pP
 *Establish the design before resuming work*

+- Character agentType: remove need for Global.instance.AgentType lookup.
+Just use ints.
 - Pawns and Controllers
+- confirm that Teams are working for all characters.

+### Composite Sprite Problems
++ composite sprite render layers.
+Create a layer for each composite, or how to keep entire composites from interlacing with one another?
+SOLUTION: Animate a *struct* int for each piece, and update the sortingOrder of the SpriteRenderers from LateUpdate().

+- pixel-perfect animations must be done in Unity for each piece.
+Snap to pixel density, use constant anim curves.
+- 2d skeleton rigs, avatars, and IK can not be used with composites.
+Skeletons use rotations, and these anims are not rotation-based.

 ### Janky
 - landing snaps. possible anim frame adjustment will fix